WIDE SLIDING DOOR BLINDS IN DEVON

 When we fit blinds to a set of sliding doors, we often find that the best solution is to fit the blind that goes in front of the non-moving part of the door slightly away from the glass, using a bracket to hold the fabric out in front.
 This is so there is enough space between the blind and the door to allow the other, moving, part of the door to slide behind it.

 Thanks to our years of experience making and fitting unusually shaped blinds for conservatories, we were still able to use this technique with blinds that were wider than normal door blinds – in this case each blind was over a metre wide on each side.
-We used our own pure™ Pleated Blinds, as they are able to give the neatest possible fit when recessed into a window, and also retract away to a small stack when not in use – even when the blind goes from ceiling to floor as these door blinds do.
+At Conservatory Blinds Ltd we used our own pure™ Pleated Blinds, as they are able to give the neatest possible fit when recessed into a window, and also retract away to a small stack when not in use – even when the blind goes from ceiling to floor as these door blinds do.

 Despite being completely washable, all of these fabrics have a solar reflective coating on the back.
 The customers opted to have a darker colour fabric – Crush Oyster – for the sides and doors, and a lighter colour – Crush Taupe – for the roof.